-The growing demand for technology-enabled teaching and training is driving the market growth.
+The growing demand for technology-enabled teaching and training is driving market growth.

 The content availability related to course materials for educating and training students or employees has surged over the past years. eLearning market players are partnering with content providers to offer training and education to employees and students.
 The flexibility of learning from remote places is propelling the market demand.

-The ongoing coronavirus (COVID-19) pandemic has led to temporary closure of businesses and educational institutions, limiting public gatherings and maintaining social distancing to contain the spread of the virus.
-This has positively impacted the market with increasing number of organizations switching to virtual learning experience.
+The ongoing coronavirus (COVID-19) pandemic has led to the temporary closure of businesses and educational institutions, limiting public gatherings, and maintaining social distancing to contain the spread of the virus.
+This has positively impacted the market with an increasing number of organizations switching to virtual learning experiences.
 Resource – gminsights.com

 And here’s the best part.
 You have the ability to monetize your expertise in a way that empowers, encourages and educates others.